nimadez/voxel-builder/README.md

 - Mozilla Firefox
 > - PWA A2HS-ready *(add to home screen)*
 > - For the best experience, a tablet with pen or Wacom is recommended
-> - Voxel Builder is not designed for mobile devices with small screens

 ## Known Issues
 Higher than 512K is not recommended